 Why use a container seal?

-If you don’t want your precious cargo stolen or messed with, you’re going to need a container seal.
 Container seals keep your goods safe and secure inside.
 Not only this, but they also prevent criminals from planting contraband or illegal substances into your box, which can get you into a lot of trouble.

-If your container seal is broken upon arrival, this is a sure sign that your container has been fiddled with.
+If your seal is broken upon arrival, this is a sure sign that your container has been fiddled with.
 It’s also possible that goods may have been removed or damaged.
 The container seal acts as proof that your box has been handled by someone else.
 With this broken seal as proof, you can claim for damages and theft, or report that items have been added to your container illegally.

-Container seals also protect your goods from harsh weather conditions, as they make sure the doors are closed tightly, preventing the elements from getting in.
+They also protect your goods from harsh weather conditions, as they make sure the doors are closed tightly, preventing the elements from getting in.
 This is especially important with perishable goods such as food items and medicine.

 Different types of container seal